 • Good credit: While many private lenders do not have a minimum FICO score, the lender will want to pull your credit to ensure there aren’t any major delinquencies.
 A recent bankruptcy or foreclosure may hurt your odds of getting approved.

-• A business plan: A lender will want to understand your intended-use for the land in order to feel comfortable funding your purchase.
+• A business plan: A lender will want to understand your intended use for the land to feel comfortable funding your purchase.
 Providing a business plan and/or a portfolio of your previous developments will help you get approved for a land loan.

 Thus, many Florida land loans have higher borrower qualification requirements than a traditional home mortgage.